Close Menu

 • Hypovolemic shock, a life threatening condition caused by blood loss when a major blood vessel bursts

-Second, there can also be complications after a bone fracture:
+Second, there can also be problems after a bone fracture:

 • Bone infection